-provide verification of an individual resident's II.A.4.a).(11)

-education upon the resident's request, within 30 days;
+provide verification of an individual resident's education upon the resident's request, within 30 days; and, ^(Core)

-and.
-(Core)

 Background and Intent: Primary verification of graduate medical education is important to credentialing of physicians for further training and practice.
 Such verification must be accurate and timely.
 Sponsoring Institution and program policies for record retention are important to facilitate timely documentation of residents who have previously completed the program.
 Residents who leave the program prior to completion also require timely documentation of their summative evaluation.